 Roofing shingles in Florida come in several distinct colors and shapes, and have their own unique advantages and disadvantages.
 Architectural and traditional 3-tab options are both worthwhile roofing shingles in Florida, depending on your goals.
 Either of those may be the right option for you, but you might also consider metal roofing options, tile roofing options, or roof membrane options.
 Many are pricier, but last longer, and are better for the environment.
 If you would like free, expert guidance in weighing your options and picking the right roofing material for your project, please call us at 833-PP-ROOFING (833-777-6634).

 Why Choose Protect Preserve?

 Why should you choose Protect Preserve as your Florida roof contractor?
-One of the major advantages of working with Protect Preserve is that we can handle ALL of the issues associated with leaks and roof damage, from fixing simple leaks, to mold abatement, documenting your loss for your insurance company, and furniture restoration.
-How can one company do all of that?
-We have a partner.
+One of the major advantages of working with Protect Preserve is that we can handle all of the issues associated with leaks and roof damage, from temporary tarp for leaks, to full reroof; all the documenting your loss for your insurance company.

 - Roof leak repair